-The Black Dyke Mills Band, a brass band from Yorkshire, England, was nne of Apple Records' first signings.
-On this day Paul McCartney recorded them performing the Lennon-McCartney composition Thingumybob, which became their first single for the label.
+The Black Dyke Mills Band, a brass band from Yorkshire, England, was one of Apple Records’ first signings.
+On this day Paul McCartney recorded them performing the Lennon-McCartney composition ‘Thingumybob’, which became their first single for the label.

-He was also accompanied to Yorkshire by Apple employees Derek Taylor, Peter Asher and Tony Bramwell, and New Musical Express reporter Alan Smith.
+McCartney was accompanied to Yorkshire by Apple employees Derek Taylor, Peter Asher and Tony Bramwell, and New Musical Express reporter Alan Smith.